LordUbuntu/tidbits/README.md

 # TidBits

-This is a repository I made to archive small scripts and other little tidbits from my 6+ years of programming and other computer related (mis)adventures.
-This collection is but the tip of the metaphorical iceberg as a lot of things I've written aren't or won't be included.
-The scripts herein are not all that grand, but maybe you'll find something of note in this mixed bag.
-Do with the contents as you please, maybe you'll find something to inspire you, to tear apart, to use, or perhaps you'll simply enjoy having a gander at the software bazaar before you.
-Regardless, I hope you enjoy the journey.
+## Description

+This repository is my personal wilderness of code.
+It is a repository of random programs and other small tidbits of programming that I've done since at least 2017.
+Exploring will give you a chance to see the various random things I've done.
+Please, have a browse and enjoy!

+## Notes

-Each file has a name that should hopefully be self explanatory.
+Each file has a name that should be self explanatory.
-Each file will have a description of what it is and what it is for.
+Each file will have a description of what it is.
+Each file is a single self-contained program.
+Each file has the potential to gain its own repo.